 3 Tbsp butter or substitute

 1 tsp Kosher salt

 * Note – It’s much easier to grate fresh Mozzarella if you put it in the freezer for at least 30 minutes beforehand (or overnight).

 1. Preheat oven to 350 degrees.
 Combine the squash/pumpkin, garlic and cayenne in a bowl.
 Combine the spinach, cottage cheese and half of the Parmesan cheese in another bowl.
 Cook the lasagna noodles according to the package directions, but subtract 2-3 minutes from the cooking time.

-2. For the sauce, heat the butter in a medium saucepan until it begins to melt, then add the flour and milk.
-Whisk continually until the flour dissolves and the milk begins to boil.
+2. For the sauce, mix the corn starch in a bowl with a small amount of milk.
+Once mixed, stir in the rest of the milk.
+Heat the butter in a medium saucepan until it begins to melt, then add the corn starch and milk.
+Whisk continually until the milk begins to boil.
 Add the salt, pepper, cayenne and nutmeg.
 Lower heat and cook until the sauce thickens, stirring occasionally, for about 5-7 minutes.

 3. Using a 9×13 baking dish, pour 1/3 of the sauce on the bottom, followed by 3 lasagna noodles, 1/2 of the squash mixture, 1/2 of the spinach mixture and 1/2 of the pine nuts (if using).
 Repeat, then top with a final layer of lasagna noodles, sauce, Mozzarella and remaining Parmesan cheese.

 4. Bake for 40 minutes, or until the sides are bubbling and the cheese on top is lightly browned.